SatishYadav1234/Swarm-Hives/README.md

 ### System Layout

-The PyCluster ecosystem relies on three foundational pillars:
+The Swarn&Hive ecosystem relies on three foundational pillars:

 1.  **Dispatcher (Host)**: The brain of the operation that tracks available nodes and delegates tasks.
 2.  **Executor Nodes (Workers)**: The connected devices that accept workloads, process them, and return results.